Jeiwan/uniswapv3-book/src/milestone_5/flash-loan-fees.md

 # Flash Loan Fees

-In a previous chapter we implemented flash loans and made them free.
+In a previous chapter, we implemented flash loans and made them free.
 However, Uniswap collects swap fees on flash loans, and we're going to add this to our implementation: the amounts repaid by flash loan borrowers must include a fee.

 Here's what the updated `flash` function looks like:
 ```solidity